mfcollins3/mfcollins3.github.com/_posts/2012-10-22-introduction-to-zeromq.md

 twitter_creator: mfcollins3
 modified_time: 2013-04-16
 ---
+I will be presenting to the Phoenix Connected Systems User Group on November 7th, 2012.
+The topic will be an introduction to ZeroMQ.
+In this post, I will describe a little about ZeroMQ and tell you what you will be seeing in my presentation.

 Messaging is big on my research list right now, and that probably has to do a lot with my day job.
 Spending my days and weeks and months (and almost one year!) in the guts of Neuron has brought me back into the world of message-oriented middleware pretty heavily.
 From dealing with MSMQ to now dealing with AMQP, I have been reminded why messaging is an important technology and sorry that I have not used it as much on past projects.

 I have not done a lot of community service this year.
 I did one presentation to the [Northwest Valley .NET User Group](http://nwvdnug.org) on Orchard, but beyond that I have been pretty quiet on the presenting and public speaking front.
 I have a lot planned for November, starting with the [Phoenix Connected Systems User Group](http://www.pcsug.org) on November 7th, 2012, followed by [Desert Code Camp](http://www.desertcodecamp.com) on November 17th, 2012.